OmarAlshafei/nestedBinarySearchTree/README.md

 ## Binary Search Tree Program

-This program builds multiple binary search trees, where each tree has a name.
+This program builds a nested binary search tree data structure where every node in the main binary search tree contains another binary search tree.
 Each node of the `treeNameNode` tree contains a binary search tree named `itemNode`, which includes the item's name and count.
 The program allows users to perform various operations and queries.

 ### Structures